gueneumann/universaldependencybuilder/doc/UnsupervisedUDparsing.md

 			OTHERS -> no constraints

-			IF last token(sent)=PUNCT -> attach it mainb predicate
+			IF last token(sent)=PUNCT -> attach it to main predicate

 		define online direction of ADP based on bigrams in sentence

-Parsing assume PS-tagged as input.
+Parsing assumes POS-tagged input.

 Only unlabeled UD trees are computed